 We have gender neutral accessible toilets on the ground floor, next to the Georgian drawing room.
-We have male and female toilets on the ground floor.
+We have male and female toilets on the ground floor The gents toilet has a step up to it, so not entirely flat access.
 Baby changing facilities are available in the accessible toilet.